matteomeli/st3-csharp-autocomplete-plugin/README.md

-Sublime Text CSharp Roslyn AutoComplete
+Sublime C# Roslyn Auto Complete
 ==================

 The starting point for a Roslyn-based Mono-powered C# code completion plugin for Sublime Text 3.